HL7NZ/mws-ig/input/pagecontent/general.md

 #### OAUTH2

-The NES server uses the OAUTH2 Client Credentials flow for authentication and authorisation and complies with the SMART specification for backend services
+The MWS server uses the OAUTH2 Client Credentials flow for authentication and authorisation and complies with the SMART specification for backend services

 #### Scopes